ironbar/arc25/docs/modeling/Iteration_20_data_augmentation_with_BARC.md

 ## TODO

-- [ ] Have a look at some of the solutions to verify they are legit implementations
+- [x] Have a look at some of the solutions to verify they are legit implementations
+- [ ] Document some of the predictions
+- [ ] Check that I'm using the correct number of training samples.
+Maybe I should decouple from the Task object.
+Maybe I'm not giving all the training samples and making the problem harder.
 - [x] Distribution of prediction length